Manage network

 COMMIT

-Basic | Command | Chain | Source IP | Destination IP | Protocol | Port | Matching | Action |
+Base command | Option | Chain | Source IP | Destination IP | Protocol | Port | Match | Action |

 ---|---|---|---|---|---|---|---|---|

-IPtables | -A | INPUT | -s | -d | -p | -dport | -j | ACCEPT |
+iptables | -A | INPUT | -s | -d | -p | --dport | -j | ACCEPT |

-IPtables | -D | OUTPUT | -s | -d | -p | -dport | -j | DROP |
+iptables | -D | OUTPUT | -s | -d | -p | --dport | -j | DROP |

-IPtables | -I | FORWARD | -s | -d | -p | -dport | -j | REJECT |
+iptables | -I | FORWARD | -s | -d | -p | --dport | -j | REJECT |